Ayush1M/Dice-Game/README.md

 * Learned about event listeners and added functionality by creating a reset and roll button.
 * Learned about if-else loops.
 * Learned how to display the score and display the message.

+## Acknowledgment
+   My acknowledgements go out to the team at Scrimba.
+Enrolling in your courses made this project possible.